-The Orbi system can deliver faster speeds but its bigger package and variety makes it slightly more cumbersome to set up efficiently.
-However if you are willing to put in the extra time needed in setup, you can build a faster mesh Wi-Fi system and still save money over Eero.
+The Orbi system can deliver faster speeds but its bigger package and variety make it slightly more cumbersome to set up efficiently.
+However, if you are willing to put in the extra time needed in setup, you can build a faster mesh Wi-Fi system and still save money over eero.

 What's up with Eero's speed?

-Eero recommends the base Eero product for connections up to 350Mbps and will be capable of delivering this speed with a good mesh connection.
-The Eero Pro can take that up to 550Mbps thanks to tri-band Wi-Fi but you'll be paying significantly more for it.
+Eero recommends the base eero product for connections up to 350Mbps and will be capable of delivering this speed with a good mesh connection.
+The eero Pro can take that up to 550Mbps thanks to tri-band Wi-Fi but you'll be paying significantly more for it.
 While speeds over 100Mbps will be enough for pretty much anything you do on your PC or tablet, if you download a lot and want a higher maximum throughput, a wired connection will be your best approach with eero.

 Coverage, and simplicity

-Knowing exactly which product you should use with Orbi can a little daunting at first with NETGEAR offering two Satellite mesh points, a wall-plug Satellite, an outdoor Satellite, and a smart speaker.
+Knowing exactly which product you should use with Orbi can be a little daunting at first with Netgear offering two satellite mesh points, a wall-plug satellite, an outdoor satellite, and a smart speaker.
 The more powerful units are larger and carry a higher price.
-The router in this Orbi package is the RBR20 can cover 2,000 square feet with the same coverage on the RBS20 Satellite bringing the total to 4,000 square feet.
+The router in this Orbi package is the RBR20 can cover 2,000 square feet with the same coverage on the RBS20 satellite bringing the total to 4,000 square feet.

 Eero makes the choice a little easier, though a bit less flexible.
-It offers its dual-band Eeros and Beacons covering 1,500 and 1,000 square feet respectively, and the tri-band Eero Pro, which covers 1,500 square feet as expansion options.
+It offers its dual-band eeros and eero Beacons covering 1,500 and 1,000 square feet respectively, and the tri-band eero Pro, which covers 1,750 square feet as expansion options.
 All of these Eero devices will work together but you'll want to keep the fastest router connected to your modem.
-So if you have an Eero Pro, it should be connected to your modem with the other Eero routers making up the rest of the mesh.
+So if you have an eero Pro, it should be connected to your modem with the other eero routers making up the rest of the mesh.

 Size and aesthetics

-The main router for the Orbi is larger than the Eero, but it's far from ugly.
+The main router for the Orbi is larger than the eero, but it's far from ugly.
 In a rounded white housing, it almost looks like modern art when placed next to a conventional router.
-It does not hide as well as the Eero, so if you want your Wi-Fi setup to be completely hidden, it will be more of a challenge.
-If you aren't afraid of showing off your Orbi, a matched networking setup is possible with the Orbi speaker and modem.
+It does not hide as well as the eero router, so if you want your Wi-Fi setup to be completely hidden, it will be more of a challenge.

 When it comes to setting up a good mesh network, the most important thing is your needs.
-If the Eero's smaller coverage unit and lower speed is too much of a sacrifice for you, something effective could be created from the wider Orbi ecosystem.
+If the eero's more limited coverage per unit and lower potential speed is too much of a sacrifice for you, something effective could be created from the wider Orbi ecosystem.
 With higher Wi-Fi speeds, greater coverage, and a much lower price tag, the Orbi series is a better candidate for your new home Wi-Fi network.

 A bunch of options

-Fast speeds and a ton of compatible accessories makes the NETGEAR Orbi one of the most versatile mesh options available.
+Fast speeds and a ton of compatible accessories make the Netgear Orbi one of the most versatile mesh options available.
 This router delivers high Wi-Fi speeds and modern technology to keep your connection fast and efficient.